MrBenJ/modern-js-by-example/book/002-variables.md

 ## Destructuring

-Destructuring is a convenient way of getting exactly what you need from a `Object` or `Array`.
+Destructuring is a convenient way of getting exactly what you need from an `Object` or `Array`.

 ### Destructuring Objects